-where $z = \sigma_0^{0.625}$, and θ the node and beam-dependent incidence angle.
-This bias depends on the underlying model function.
+$$dz = \langle z \rangle / \langle z{\text{CMOD}}(\theta, \text{FGAT}) \rangle, \tag{1}$$ where $z = \sigma_0^{0.625}$, and θ the WVC and antenna-dependent incidence angle.
+Note that the in this way estimated bias depends on the underlying model function.
 Results are produced on the basis of CMOD4.
-Trends in the inter-node and interbeam relationship indicate changes in the antenna patterns, because trends in the normalizing ECMWF winds would appear as integral shifts.
-Examples (Cycle 110 and 116) are given in Figure 30.
+Trends in the inter-node and inter-antenna relationship indicate changes in the antenna patterns, because trends in the normalizing ECMWF winds would appear as integral shifts.
+Examples are provided in Figures 30 and 32.

-- Time series of the difference between the fore and aft incidence angle of node 10 (Cycle 81 onwards), and the UWI k_p-yaw quality flag (Cycle 88 onwards).
+- Time series of the difference between the fore and aft incidence angle of node 10 (Cycle 81 onwards), and the UWI k_p -yaw quality flag (Cycle 88 onwards).
 Asymmetries indicate errors in yaw attitude control. - Plots of time series of quantities averaged over 6-hourly data batches and stratified w.r.t. six classes of nodes (1-2, 3-4, 5-7, 8-10, 11-14 and 15-19) of - The normalized distance to the cone, the fraction of rejected data on the basis of CMOD4 inversion, ESA flags or ECMWF land and sea-ice mask, and the total number of received data over sea. - Bias and standard deviation of UWI versus ECMWF first-guess winds for wind speed and direction. - The same for CMOD4 winds as inverted at ECMWF from level 1b. - Global plots of locations where UWI winds were more than 8 m s-1 weaker or stronger than ECMWF FG winds (included from Cycle 79).
-Usually two specific cases are highlighted in a separate plot. - Accumulated histograms (scatter plots) between UWI and ECMWF first-guess wind speed and direction.
-Scatter plots for FG winds versus de-aliased CMOD4 winds and CMOD5-based winds have been produced from Cycle 74 onwards.
-Examples for a one-year accumulation period (1 July 2005 to 30 June 2006) are presented in Figure 31. - Time series for at ECMWF assimilated CMOD5 winds, and QuikSCAT winds relative to ECMWF FGAT winds for a region covering the North Atlantic and part of Europe (Cycle 94 onwards; for Cycle 116 see Figure 33).
+Usually two specific cases are highlighted in a separate plot. - Accumulated histograms (scatterplots) between UWI and ECMWF first-guess wind speed and direction.
+Scatterplots for FG winds versus de-aliased CMOD4 winds and CMOD5-based winds have been produced from Cycle 74 onwards.
+Examples for a one-year accumulation period (July 2006 to June 2007) are presented in Figure 33. - Time series for at ECMWF assimilated CMOD5 winds, and QuikSCAT winds relative to ECMWF FGAT winds for a region covering the North Atlantic and part of Europe (Cycle 94 onwards; for Cycle 126 see Figure 31).